List of recreational vehicles: Class C motorhome

 A Class C motorhome is built upon a cutaway medium- or heavy-duty truck or van platform with a forward engine and transmission connected by driveshaft to a rear axle that propels dual-mounted rear wheels.
 Class C motorhomes are typically powered by gasoline (petrol) engines, although some have been converted to run on propane (autogas) while others use diesels.
 Transmissions are almost always automatic.
 The original chassis is equipped from the truck factory to the coachbuilder with an attached forward cab section that is a van or conventional truck-based (known as a cutaway chassis).
 In North America, the Ford E350 or E450 chassis are the most typical in the 21st century with the Mercedes-Benz Sprinter gaining in popularity.
 In prior times the Dodge/Ram and Chevrolet/GMC chassis were also used.
 Some smaller micro motorhomes were produced on Nissan and Toyota platforms from 1972–1994, Toyota Motorhomes continue to have a strong following.
-Some very large Class C motorhomes are based on even larger truck platforms, such as the Ford F650 and Freightliner XC chassis.
 In Europe, Ford and Fiat manufacture the majority of Class C motorhome chassis.

 The rigid outer weatherproof superstructure of a Class C motorhome (attached onto the original cab and chassis) was typically constructed of a wooden frame covered by sheet metal, but in recent decades such materials as fibreglass, plastics, composites, and lightweight metals have become the norm.
 With the introduction of slideouts, the earlier design notion of increasing interior space by lengthening the entire motorhome (thus escalating the purchase price) gave way to new designs that offer increased width (albeit only possible in a completely stationary vehicle) while no longer requiring additional length.

 Class C motorhomes are characterized by a distinctive cab-over profile, containing either an upper sleeping area, a storage space, or a TV/entertainment section.
 In the UK, the cab-over is known as a Luton peak or Luton body.
 A Class C motorhome is equipped with a kitchen/dining area featuring a refrigerator/freezer, a propane range (sometimes with an oven), a microwave oven, and a table with seating.
 It also has a lavatory with bath/shower, and has one or more sleeping areas as well as additional seating towards the front.
 An air conditioner, a water heater, a furnace, and an outside canopy are usually included.
 Optional equipment available at additional expense typically includes a generator set and roof-mounted solar power panels.

+Some very large Class C motorhomes are based on even larger truck platforms, such as the Ford F650 and Freightliner XC chassis.
+These may be known as Super C class motorhomes.

 A sub-category of Class C motorhomes is the toy hauler, which combines a typical configuration with additional enclosed space aft dedicated to hauling dirt bikes, bicycles, ATVs or the like.
 Class C motorhomes often feature a towing hitch enabling the pulling of a lightweight trailer such as for boats, or of a small car or truck.
 Class C motorhomes may also be referred to in some places as mini-motorhomes.